fetchai/docs/README.md

 # Fetch.ai Documentation Repo

-Wlecome to the code repository for websites and contents of fetch.ai/docs.
+Welcome to the code repository for websites and contents of fetch.ai/docs.

 ## Updating docs